-Evidence shows that using sunscreen every day not only reduces the risk of skin cancer but also helps slow down the skin’s aging process.
+Evidence shows that using sunscreen every day helps slow down the skin’s aging process.

-The American Academy of Dermatology recommends using sunscreen every day that you plan to be outside, meaning not only special occasions.
-That's because the sun emits harmful rays year-round, even on cloudy days.
+The American Academy of Dermatology recommends using sunscreen every day that you plan to be outside, instead of just on special occasions.
+The sun emits harmful rays year-round, even on cloudy days.